xrdocs-migration/packet-fronthaul/_blogs/PacketizingFH.md

   - Cisco Converged Packet Fronthaul
 ---

-Hope you guys managed to spend some time on my last [blog](https://xrdocs.io/packet-fronthaul/blogs/firstconvergedFH/) where I
+Hope you managed to spend some time on my last [blog](https://xrdocs.io/packet-fronthaul/blogs/firstconvergedFH/) where I
 - Introduced Cisco’s Converged Packet Fronthaul Portfolio
 - Summarized the benefits of a packetized fronthaul solution over other (sub-optimal) optical fronthaul solutions in the industry right now
 - Walked through key highlights of our Packet Fronthaul products

 …and with that information, I am hoping, it will help you to justify migrating to a packet based fronthaul from the fronthaul solution currently deployed at your Radio Access Network.
-In this Blog, I will spend some time on the technicalities of packetizing a traditional RAN (4G LTE), one which accounts for more than 70-80% of world’s RAN deployment.
+In this Blog, I will describe the technicalities of packetizing a traditional RAN (4G LTE), one which accounts for more than 70-80% of world’s RAN deployment.

 ## CPRI